 V-Ray has flexible pricing options for every project and every user.
 With a term license, you can always run the latest V-Ray software version and features, while the perpetual license gives you access to future updates limited within the current product version.
 You can cancel your subscription at any time.

 Want to open your options?
-With V-Ray Collection, you get access to lots of Chaos products for one low price.
+With V-Ray plans, you get access to lots of Chaos products for one low price.
 It’s a great way to experiment with alternative 3D packages and workflows.

 Education licensing is available for institutions and students, they have access to discounts.
 These licenses are fully functional with no limitations or watermarks.